labuladong/fucking-algorithm/data_structure/design_Twitter.md

 __Algorithm helps here__: Imagine we store each user's own tweets in a linked list sorted by timestamp, with each node representing the tweet's ID and timestamp (datetime of creation).
 If a user follows k followees, we can combine these k ordered linked lists, and apply an algorithm to get the correct `getNewsFeed`.

 Let's put the algorithm aside first and discuss in details later.
-There is another question: how should we use code to represent user and tweet to apply the algorithm? __This involves OO design__.
+There is another question: how should we use code to represent users and tweets to apply the algorithm? __This involves OO design__.
 Let's break into parts and tackle them one step at a time.

 ### 2. OO Design